ibm-cloud-docs/CDN/about.md

 ### Time to Live (TTL)
 {: #time-to-live-ttl}

-The Time To Live indicates the amount of time (in seconds) the Edge server will retain the cached content for that particular file or directory path.
+The Time To Live indicates the amount of time (in seconds) the Edge server retains the cached content for that particular file or directory path.
 When a CDN is first created, a global Time To Live (TTL) is created for path `/\*` with a default time of 3600 seconds.
 The minimum value for TTL is 0 seconds, and the maximum value is 2147483647 seconds.
 For each entry, the TTL path should be unique for the CDN.
 If multiple paths match a given content, the most recently configured path match applies to that content.
 For example, consider two TTLs, `/example/file` created first with a time to live value of 3000 seconds and `/example/*` is created later, with a value of 4000 seconds.
 Although `/example/file` is more specific, `/example/*` was created most recently, so the TTL for `/example/file` will be 4000 seconds.
 Once created, TTL entries can be edited for path and/or time.
 They can be deleted as well.

 ### Metrics with graphical views
 {: #metrics-with-graphical-views}

 Metrics for an individual CDN are provided on the Overview tab of the Customer Portal for that CDN Mapping.
 Two types of metrics are calculated from the CDN's usage: those that show the metrics over a time period as a graph; and those that are shown as aggregate values.

 For metrics that display the change over a period of time as a graph, you can see three line graphs and a pie chart.
 The three line graphs are: **Bandwidth**, **Hits by Mapping**, and **Hits by Type**.
-They display the activity on a daily basis over the course of your specified time-frame.
+They display the activity daily over the course of your specified timeframe.
 The graphs for **Bandwidth** and **Hits by Mapping** are single-line graphs, whereas the breakdown of **Hits by Type** shows a line for each of the hit types provided.
 The pie chart displays a regional breakdown of the bandwidth for a CDN mapping on a percentage basis.

-Metrics shown for aggregate values include **Bandwidth Usage** in GB, **Total Hits** to the CDN Edge server, and the **Hit Ratio**.
-Hit Ratio indicates the percentage of times content is delivered by the Edge server, _not_ through its Origin.
+Metrics that are shown for aggregate values include **Bandwidth Usage** in GB, **Total Hits** to the CDN Edge server, and the **Hit Ratio**.
+Hit Ratio indicates that the percentage of times content is delivered by the Edge server, _not_ through its Origin.
 Hit ratio currently is shown as a function of all your CDN mappings, not just the one being viewed.

 By default, both the aggregate numbers and the graphs default to show metrics for the last 30 days, but you have the ability to change this through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 Both categories are capable of displaying metrics for 7-, 15-, 30-, 60-, or 90-day periods.

 ### Host Header support
 {: #host-header-support}

 The Edge server uses the **Host Header** when communicating with the Origin host.
 This feature provides flexibility in how the web service is configured on the Origin host.
-Specifically it enables a use case where a client has multiple web servers configured on the same Origin Host.
+Specifically, it enables a use case where a client has multiple web servers that are configured on the same Origin Host.
 If Host Header input is not provided, the service uses the Origin Server Hostname as default HTTP Host Header if the Origin Server is specified as Hostname (rather than as an IP address).
-If Host header is not provided as input AND the Origin Server is provided as an IP address, the CDN Hostname (also called the CDN Domain Name) is used as the default HTTP Host Header.
+If Host header is not provided as input AND the Origin Server is provided as an IP address, the CDN hostname (also called the CDN Domain Name) is used as the default HTTP Host Header.

 ### HTTPS Protocol support
 {: #https-protocol-support}

-CDN can be configured to use HTTPS protocol to serve the content securely to the end users.
+CDN can be configured to use HTTPS protocol to serve the content securely to the users.
 This configuration requires that an SSL certificate must be set up as part of the CDN configuration.
 Two types of SSL certificate options are available for HTTPS: [Wildcard certificate](/docs/CDN?topic=CDN-about-https#wildcard-certificate-support) and [Domain validated (DV) Subject Alternative Name (SAN) certificate](/docs/CDN?topic=CDN-about-https#san-certificate-suport).
-This type will be referred to also as a _SAN certificate_ in this documentation.
+This type is referred to also as a _SAN certificate_ in this documentation.

 The type of SSL Certificate to use is an important consideration for HTTPS CDN.
-Wildcard certificate configuration setup is fast, but it has the downside that the CDN is accessible only by means of a CNAME.
-The SAN certificate process takes 4 to 8 hours to complete, but it provides the ability to use the CDN with the CDN Domain (that is, the Hostname).
+Wildcard certificate configuration setup is fast, but it has the downside that the CDN is accessible only by using a CNAME.
+The SAN certificate process takes 4 - 8 hours to complete, but it provides the ability to use the CDN with the CDN Domain (that is, the hostname).
 The SAN Certificate also requires an additional step of [**Domain Control Validation**](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san) during configuration.
 No cost is associated with using either of these certificates.
-Refer to the [Troubleshooting document](/docs/CDN?topic=CDN-troubleshooting#what-is-the-expected-behavior-when-loading-the-cname-or-hostname-on-your-browser-for-the-supported-protocols) to understand the implication of selecting a given Certificate type.
+Refer to [Troubleshooting](/docs/CDN?topic=CDN-troubleshooting#what-is-the-expected-behavior-when-loading-the-cname-or-hostname-on-your-browser-for-the-supported-protocols) to understand the implication of selecting a given Certificate type.

-The Origin Host also must have its own SSL certificate for the CDN hostname, and it must be signed by a recognized Certificate Authority (CA).
+The Origin Host also must have its own SSL certificate for the CDN hostname, and it must be signed by a recognized certificate authority (CA).

-As an industry best practice, Akamai only trusts the root certificates and not the intermediate certificates, because the set of intermediary certificates that is trusted changes frequently.
-You can find the Akamai trusted certificates [on the Web at this location](https://community.akamai.com/docs/DOC-4447-ssltls-certificate-chains-for-akamai-managed-certificates).
+As an industry best practice, Akamai only trusts the root certificates and not the intermediate certificates because the set of intermediary certificates that is trusted changes frequently.
+You can find the Akamai trusted certificates [on the web at this location](https://community.akamai.com/docs/DOC-4447-ssltls-certificate-chains-for-akamai-managed-certificates).

 ### Respect Headers
 {: #respect-headers}